Finding the right word--le mot juste--was a lifelong quest for French novelist Gustave Flaubert:

 Most of us, I suspect, don't have that kind of time available.
 As a result, we often have to be "satisfied with approximations" when drafting.
 Near synonyms and almost-right words, like temporary bridges, let us move on to the next sentence before a deadline arrives.

-Nonetheless, converting inexact words to precise ones remains a critical part of revising our drafts--a process that can't be reduced to a simple method or a clever trick.
-All the same, here are ten points worth considering the next time you find yourself in search of the right word.
+Nonetheless, converting inexact words to precise ones remains a critical part of revising our drafts--a process that can't be reduced to one simple method or clever trick.
+Here are ten points worth considering the next time you find yourself in search of the right word.

 - Be Patient